TheChronicMonster/coinflipper/index.md

 Let's jump over to _index.mjs_ to add two lines in the interact object.

-Find the Promise `await Promise.all([...])` so that we can instantiate the implementations of Caller and Flipper in each of their backends.
+Find the Promise `await Promise.all([...])` so that we can create Caller and Flipper in each of their backends.
 The following addition will allow the frontend participants to interact with the backend.

 ``` js
 await Promise.all([